NASA sets an ambitious new date for Artemis I moon mission launch

-The moon is sitting there in the night sky, silently beckoning humanity to come back for another visit.
+The moon is sitting there in the night sky, silently beckoning humanity to return for another visit.
 It's been decades, but NASA is determined to return.
-First, the space agency needs to launch a successful Artemis I moon mission, and we now have a new target for that: February 2022.
+First, however, the space agency needs to launch a successful Artemis I moon mission, and we now have a new target for that: February 2022.

 There had been some hope of launching Artemis I, an uncrewed test flight around the moon, in the fall of 2021, but it's no surprise the launch has been pushed into next year.